Photograph by Rus Bowden

 "Yes, sir," Angel said, and she poked Jacob, indicating time for backup.
 "Yes, sir," he repeated, although it was hard to hear his high thin voice over the howling wind—both windows were gaping open—so Angel shouted, "Jacob just agreed.
 That's what he said.
 We both want to hear it."

-Last night, their mom called a "family meeting," Angel and Jacob huddled together on her Strawberry Shortcake bedspread, next to the window that haunted her dreams.
+Last night, their mom called a "family meeting," Angel and Jacob huddled together on her Strawberry Shortcake bedspread, next to the window haunting her dreams.
 Jeannie-Lee pulled back auburn hair, hid it under a red bandana.
 "Do you remember Billy?" she asked, as if he were an old friend.
 "He visited us once when we were in the Park Square Apartments.
 God, how could you remember?
 Jacob wasn't even four."

 "Yes," Angel whispered.